-C. Reporting
+D. Reporting

 In general, recipients are responsible for managing the day-to-day operations and activities supported by the assistance funding, to assure compliance with applicable federal requirements, and for ensuring that established milestones and performance goals are being achieved.
 Recipients must submit performance reports and financial reports according to the schedule (at least annually, but no more than quarterly) determined by the Regional EPA contact.
 Copies of the performance evaluation reports are placed in the official files and provided to the recipient.
 Performance reports and financial reports are due 30 days after the reporting period.
 The final report is due 90 days after the assistance agreement has expired.
 Recipients will be required to report direct and indirect environmental results from the work accomplished through the award.
-If negotiating a cooperative agreement, EPA will work closely with the recipient to incorporate appropriate performance measures and reporting requirements in the work plan consistent with 2 CFR 200 and 1500, as applicable, and 40 CFR 35.507, 35.515, and 35.638.
+In negotiating assistance agreements, EPA will work closely with the recipient to incorporate appropriate performance measures and reporting requirements in the work plan consistent with 2 CFR 200 and 1500, and 40 CFR Part 45 as appropriate, and 40 CFR 35.507, 35.515, and 35.638.
 All section 319 grants must include a set of reporting requirements and a process for evaluating performance.
 Some of these requirements have been explicitly incorporated into the required work plan components that all Tribes must include in order to receive CWA section 319 grant funding.

-D. Competition-Related Dispute Procedures
+E. Competition-Related Dispute Procedures

-Assistance agreement competition-related disputes will be resolved in accordance with the dispute resolution procedures published in 70 FR (Federal Register) 3629, 3630 (January 26, 2005) which can be found at http://www2.epa.gov/grants/dispute-resolution-procedures.
+Assistance agreement competition-related disputes will be resolved in accordance with the dispute resolution procedures published in 70 FR (Federal Register) 3629, 3630 (January 26, 2005) which can be found at Dispute Resolution Procedures.
 Copies of these procedures may also be requested by contacting the person listed in Section VII of the announcement.